Discover free films for watching, discussing and exploring filmmaking.

 My two favourite films would have to be The Hobbit and Harry Potter (the series of the films) because in these films, they are so imaginative and bring fantasy to life with mythical creatures and more!

-Be Unique will now be showcased to over 300,000 film club members online and on the Into Film YouTube channel, and the filmmakers at John Clare Primary School have won a £100 Amazon voucher and a DVD!
+Be Unique will now be showcased to over 300,000 film club members online and all of our Film of the Month films for September are now on the Into Film YouTube channel, and the filmmakers at John Clare Primary School have won a £100 Amazon voucher and a DVD!
 If you've been inspired by September's winner, find out more about how you can enter our ongoing Film of the Month competition.

 If you liked Be Unique why not try these related films: